Dan Cleary portrait - credit Dan Cleary

 BOSS DD-3 Digital Delay signed by Dave Navarro pictured at the BOSS headquarters in Hamamatsu, Japan.

-BOSS DD-3 Digital Delay signed by Navarro at BOSS headquarters in Hamamatsu, Japan.
+DD-3 Digital Delay signed by Navarro.

 Rod Brakes

-Rod is BOSS Brand Communications and Content Specialist.
-His writing appears in outlets like Guitar World, Music Radar, Total Guitar, and many others.
+Rod is Brand Storytelling Copywriter, BOSS.
+His writing has appeared in outlets like Guitar World, Music Radar, Guitar Player, and numerous others.
 He’s also a lifelong musician.